commonsguy/cw-omnibus/README.markdown

 compliance level to be set to 1.6, so code can use the `@Override` annotation on interface method implementations.
 You can find this in Project Properties, in the Java Compiler area.

+- Restarting Eclipse, for whatever reason, can clear up some undefined problems indicated by red exclamation marks over the project name in the Project Explorer.

 ## Using from Ant